-- Emotional being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures). - Physical pushing, kicking, hitting, punching or any use of violence. - Racist racial taunts, graffiti, gestures. - Religious taunts about faith and beliefs. - Sexual unwanted physical contact or sexually abusive comments. - Homophobic because of, or focussing on the issue of sexuality. - Verbal name-calling, sarcasm, spreading rumours, teasing. - Cyber All areas of internet, such as email & internet chat room misuse, social media, mobile threats by text messaging & calls, misuse of associated technology, ie: camera & video facilities.
+- Emotional being unfriendly, by having nasty stories told about them; being left out, ignored or excluded from groups, tormenting (e.g. hiding books, threatening gestures) - Physical pushing, kicking, hitting, punching or any use of violence. - Racist racial taunts, graffiti, gestures. - Religious taunts about faith and beliefs. - Sexual unwanted physical contact or sexually abusive comments. - Homophobic because of, or focussing on the issue of sexuality. - Verbal name-calling, sarcasm, spreading rumours, teasing. - Cyber All areas of internet, such as email and internet chat room misuse, social media, mobile threats by text messaging and calls, and via images or videos posted on the internet or spread via mobile phones or other electronic devices.